builders/docs/docs/imagine/index.md

 ---
-description: Creativity and innovation at the intersection of art and science.
+description: Creativity and innovation at the intersection of art and science
 items:
   - resources
   - theory.md